Fast Diffusion leads to partial mass concentration in Keller-Segel type stationary solutions: Discussion

 \section{Discussion}

 We have studied free energy minimizers of the nonlinear aggregation-diffusion equation~(\ref{FP}) and found that these can have part of their mass concentrated in a Dirac delta at the origin.
+This complements the literature on variants of the KS model and their possible blow-up behavior, see \cite{bellomo2020chemotaxis} for recent developments.
 We rigorously proved this property in the case of the quartic attraction $\lambda=4$ in all space dimensions $N\geq6$ and provided numerical results which suggest the same phenomenon in all space dimensions $N\geq3$ for $\lambda=10$.
 Our analysis is based on the study of the integral $m(L)$ of (the regular part of) solutions to the Euler-Lagrange equation with Lagrange multiplier $L$, and mass concentration means that $m(0)<1$.
 Numerical evidence supports that $m(L)$ is decreasing with respect to $L$.
 It is an interesting problem to show that these candidates are the unique minimizers of the free energy (\ref{freeenergy}) for $\lambda>4$.
 Unlike the results of \cite{BF83}, which proved that the Dirac delta is an unstable equilibrium for the fast diffusion equation with $0<q<\frac{N-2}{N}$, we expect that the minimizers exhibiting concentration are attractors of the dynamics (\ref{FP}).
 It is an interesting open problem if an appropriate notion of solution to (\ref{FP}) can develop singularities in finite or infinite time.
+A result in this direction in the case of an external potential instead of the interaction potential as in (\ref{FP}) has recently been obtained in \cite{CGV21}.